MatteoWohlrapp/mri-inr/README.md

 - **data**
   - `dataset`: Path to the testing dataset.
+  - `visual_samples`: Number of samples that are visualized.
-  - `num_samples`: Number of samples to use from the testing dataset.
+  - `metric_samples`: Number of samples where metrics are calculated on.
   - `test_files`: Specific files to test within the dataset.

 - **testing**